m1ga/ti.vonage/README.md

 ## How to use it

 Listen to the `streamReceived` event.
 It will return a `view` with the videos.
 You'll add those views to your normal Ti app.
-The `type` and `streamId` will help you to e.g. remove them later again if a participant will disconnect.
+The `userType` and `streamId` will help you to e.g. remove them later again if a participant will disconnect.

 ## Example